 Every challenge had the hope of further stretching your boundaries.
 They were intended to encourage taking a closer look at how you were communicating with those around you.

 We’ve asked everyone who participated in the challenges to take a quick survey, and it’s been great to hear the feedback.
-The survey is still open, and we would love your perspective!

 Here are some highlights from the responses so far: